andre-low/andrelow.sg/content/_index.md

 {{< youtubeLite id="aRRJuHEf1Ec" label="GE2025 Candidate introduction - Andre Low 刘宇扬">}}

-Dear residents of Jalan Kayu and Fernvale, I am your Workers' Party candidate for Jalan Kayu SMC.
+Dear residents of Jalan Kayu and Fernvale, I am Andre, your Workers' Party candidate for Jalan Kayu SMC.

 An only child to two MOE teachers, I was taught from a young age to embrace curiosity and ask questions of the world around me.